turbot/steampipe-plugin-sentry/docs/tables/sentry_organization.md

 # Table: sentry_organization

-Represent a list of organizations available to the authenticated session.
+Represents a list of organizations available to the authenticated session.

 ## Examples